MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-projects-solutions.md

 ---
 # Introduction to projects and solutions

-In this introductory article, you explore what it means to create a *solution* and a *project* in Visual Studio.
+This introductory article explores what it means to create a *solution* and a *project* in Visual Studio.
 A solution is a container to organize one or more related code projects, like a class library project and a corresponding test project.
-In this article, you look at the properties of a project and some of the files it can contain.
-You also create a reference from one project to another.
+You'll look at the properties of a project and some of the files it can contain.
+You'll also create a reference from one project to another.

 As an educational exercise to understand the concept of a project, you construct a solution and project from scratch.
 Usually in Visual Studio, you use project *templates* to create new projects.